29DigitSoftware/DigitalWorm/README.md

 ## 15 Questions that the project answers:

-1. How can a publisher increase the volume of sales, distribute books?
+1. How can the publisher see the sales volume?

 2. How can a publisher protect books from piracy?